Inspiring and challenging adventurers, creators and thinkers

 • Building community engagement and support

-It’s important to note that the board does NOT get involved in the day-to-day running of the school, this is the remit of the school leadership team.
+It’s important to note that the board does not get involved in the day-to-day running of the school, this is the remit of the school leadership team.

 For more information on the role of the board, click here.

-Our last election was in September 2022 and the next full election will be held in September 2025.
+Our last election was in September 2025 and the next full election will be held in 2028.

 Board meetings: